ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: EXPERIMENTS

-Thanks to the large human and robot motion datasets that our method is trained on, the learned latent space is able to cover expressive motions.
-Furthermore, the contrastive loss $\mathcal{L}_{triplet}$ makes similar poses close and dissimilar poses far away in latent space.
-In such a way, our proposed method learns an expressive and smooth latent space, which enables us to interpolate motions between key-poses.
-In Figure \ref{fig:keyposes-to-motion}, we show three key-poses: A, B, and C, and the interpolated in-between motions.
+Our training strategy allows us to build a shared latent space that covers diverse motions.
+The contrastive loss $\mathcal{L}_{triplet}$ makes similar poses close and dissimilar poses far away in latent space.
+In such a way, our proposed method learns a smooth latent space, which enables us to interpolate motions between key poses.
+In Figure \ref{fig:key poses-to-motion}, we show three key poses: A, B, and C, and the interpolated in-between motions.
 For interpolation, two key (e.g., A and B) poses are mapped into two points in latent space, and intermediate steps can be linearly interpolated in between them.
 The in-between motions are decoded from these interpolated steps.